software-development-project-1/software-development-project-1.github.io/index.md

 The project assessment is based on the following aspects:

 - _Technical implementation_: required features should be implemented and they should work as intended without major bugs
-- _Project management_: project management-related documents (e.g. backlogs) should be well organized and kept up-to-date throughout the project
+- _Project management_: team organizes Scrum events during each Sprint appropriately and project management-related documents (e.g. backlogs) should be well organized and kept up-to-date throughout the project
 - _Documentation_: required technical documents should be written and they should correctly describe the technical implementation
 - _Following the schedule_: each Sprint has requirements and the project should advance during each Sprint

-The team can earn up to 40 from the project.
+Based on this assessment criteria, the team receives a _project grade_ (0-5).

 Each team member's personal assessment is based on the following aspects:

-- _Activity in team work_: Attendance and active presence during team meetings and communication with team members outside the meetings
+- _Activity in team work_: attendance and active presence during team meetings and communication with team members outside the meetings
 - _Technical contributions_: amount of working code written _or_ active participation in the writing process of the code (for example [pair-programming](https://en.wikipedia.org/wiki/Pair_programming))
-- _Project management and documentation contributions_: Backlog management, efforts to improve the process (for example in Retrospectives), writing project related documentation
+- _Project management and documentation contributions_: activity during Sprint events, Backlog management, efforts to improve the process (for example in Retrospectives), writing project related documentation
 - _Exercise submissions_: at least 16 of the _first two week's exercises_ have to be completed to pass the course
 - The final report written at the end of the course

 The personal assessment is done based on the teacher's observations and peer reviews from the team members.
-Each team member can earn up to 20 points based on their personal efforts towards the project and their exercise submissions from the first two weeks.
+Each team member receives a _personal grade_ (0-5) based on their personal efforts towards the project and their exercise submissions from the first two weeks.

-The final grade (1-5) is composed of the project points (maximum of 40 points) and the personal points (maximum of 20 points).
+The final grade (0-5) is composed of the project grade and the personal grade.

 {: .highlight }